AravindVasudev/AravindVasudev.github.io/about.md

 # Hi there!

-I am Aravind Vasudevan, a software engineering graduate student at Carnegie Mellon University's School of Computer Science.
-I am particularly specializing in Scalable Systems.
-I also have a year of experience working as a backend engineer at Zoho CRM and a couple of internship experiences.
+I am Aravind Vasudevan, a software engineering graduate student at Carnegie Mellon University School of Computer Science.
+I specialize in various aspects of software engineering from architecting a software system, designing it to be scalable, to building efficient DevOps pipelines.
+Before coming to CMU, I was a backend developer at Zoho CRM where worked on building tools and frameworks to migrate to a microservice architecture.
-I also love working on Machine Learning projects in my free time.

-I am actively looking for a Software Engineering Internship for Summer 2020.
-If you are interested in hiring me, please contact me via <a href="mailto:avasude2@andrew.cmu.edu">`avasude2@andrew.cmu.edu`</a>.
+Reach out to me: <a href="mailto:avasude2@andrew.cmu.edu">`avasude2@andrew.cmu.edu`</a>.

 ### Quick Links
 - [Resume](https://github.com/AravindVasudev/resume/raw/master/aravind_vasudevan.pdf)